New Brunswick: Canadian province (1867–present)

 The Acadians in northern New Brunswick had long been geographically and linguistically isolated from the more numerous English speakers to the south.
 The population of French origin grew dramatically after Confederation, from about 16 per cent in 1871 to 34 per cent in 1931.
 Government services were often not available in French, and the infrastructure in Francophone areas was less developed than elsewhere.
 In 1960 Premier Louis Robichaud embarked on the New Brunswick Equal Opportunity program, in which education, rural road maintenance, and healthcare fell under the sole jurisdiction of a provincial government that insisted on equal coverage throughout the province, rather than the former county-based system.
 In 1969 the Robichaud government adopted the Official Languages Act making the province officially bilingual and establishing the right of New Brunswickers to obtain provincial government services in the official language of their choice.
 In 1982 at the request of the government of Richard Hatfield, this right became part of the Canadian Charter of Rights and Freedoms and therefore part of the Constitution of Canada.

 The flag of New Brunswick, based on the coat of arms, was adopted in 1965.
 The conventional heraldic representations of a lion and a ship represent colonial ties with Europe, and the importance of shipping at the time the coat of arms was assigned.

 In 2005, the Court of Queen's Bench approved a ruling allowing for the legalization of same-sex marriage.
 At the beginning of 2023, the provincial government implemented a local governance reform, reducing the number of entities from 340 to 89.
+The following year, the province elected Susan Holt, its first woman to serve as premier, following the 2024 provincial election.